ravnhq/DB-Nerdery-Challenges/README.md

 ```

-7. The name and email of the user with the highest money on his/her all accounts
+7. The name and email of the user with the highest money in all his/her accounts

 ```
 Your query here